marioishikawa/sparkplug_connector/README.md

 ./setup.sh
 ```
-the Setup script will run and prompt you as below, you must select **Docker** and enter blank for the latest version.
+The Setup script will run and prompt you as below,you must select **Docker** and enter blank for the latest version.
 ![](images/dcokerinstall.gif)

 ### **1.3 Pulling Container**